Dividing up assets during a divorce can be complicated.

 Inheritance received during marriage

-This division can occur even if the inheritance was meant only for one spouse unless:
+This division can occur even if the inheritance was only for one spouse unless:

-- The inheritance was kept in a trust, or there was a clear agreement that it shouldn’t be part of marital assets
+- There was a clear agreement that it shouldn’t be part of marital assets

 How timing and size of inheritance affect claims